cosmos72/schemesh/README.md

 including redirections, pipelines, job concatenation with `&&` `||`, groups surrounded by `{ }`,
 and managing foreground/background jobs.

-For scripting and serious programming, it completely replaces the clumsy scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL.
+For scripting and serious programming, it completely replaces the slow, clumsy scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL, backed by a fast open-source Lisp compiler that generates highly optimized native code.

 This means you can use Lisp control structures, loops and functions such as
 ```lisp